These Strange New Minds cover art

 Brought to you by Penguin.

-To answer these questions, neuroscientist and AI researcher Christopher Summerfield explains how these strange new minds work.
-He charts the evolution of AI, from the earliest inklings about thinking machines in the seventeenth century to today’s gargantuan deep neural networks.
-The resulting book is the most accessible, up-to-date and authoritative exploration of this radical new technology.
-Ultimately, armed with an understanding of AI’s mysterious inner workings, we can begin to grapple with the existential question of our age: can we look forward to a technological utopia, or are we in the process of writing ourselves out of history?
+Neuroscientist and AI researcher Christopher Summerfield explores these questions, charting AI's evolution from early ideas in the seventeenth century to today's deep neural networks.
+His book is the most accessible, up-to-date, and authoritative exploration of this radical technology.
+With an understanding of AI's inner workings, we can address the existential question of our age: can we look forward to a technological utopia, or are we writing ourselves out of history?

-Computer Science Future Studies History & Culture History & Philosophy Machine Theory & Artificial Intelligence Philosophy Science Social Sciences Technology & Society Technology
+Computer Science Future Studies History & Culture Machine Theory & Artificial Intelligence Social Sciences Technology & Society Technology

 Listeners also enjoyed...